svetlanatad/iphopper/README.md

 # iphopper

-Install brew if you already haven't
+Install homebrew if you already haven't

 Afterwards,
 ```